 Areas of Study

-In Year 9 Mathematics, the skills and knowledge acquired in many of the topics studied in Years 7 and 8 Mathematics is consolidated and extended.
+In Year 9 Mathematics, the skills and knowledge acquired in many of the topics studied in Years 7 and 8 Mathematics are consolidated and extended.
 Some new areas of Mathematics are also explored.
-Enquiry and problem solving is encouraged in every topic.
+Problem-solving is encouraged in every topic.

 Areas of Study